Paul Musselwhite: Coaching and managerial career

-In February 2009, it was announced that Musselwhite would join League Two club Lincoln City as player-goalkeeping coach under Peter Jackson at the end of the season.
+In February 2009, it was announced that Musselwhite would join League Two club Lincoln City as a player-goalkeeping coach under Peter Jackson at the end of the season.
 On 1 April 2010, he signed a new contract that would keep him at the club until the summer of 2011.
 On 29 September 2010, Musselwhite was appointed assistant to caretaker manager Scott Lindsey following Chris Sutton's resignation.
 On 2 October, Musselwhite, at the age of 41, took to the field in a 1–0 defeat away to Southend United, following an injury to Joe Anyon.

 After a new contract offer from Lincoln was dependent on Joe Anyon leaving the club, Musselwhite opted to sign for Conference Premier club York City on 16 June 2011 as player-goalkeeping coach.
 At the age of 43, Musselwhite became York's oldest player when making his debut in a 1–0 away win over Cambridge United on 17 April 2012.
 He followed this up with another clean sheet in a 1–0 victory away to Braintree Town on 21 April 2012, a result that ensured York's place in the play-offs.
-He was an unused substitute in the 2012 FA Trophy Final at Wembley Stadium, where York beat Newport County 2–0.
-He was also an unused substitute in the 2012 Conference Premier play-off Final, as York came from behind to beat Luton Town 2–1, again at Wembley.
+He was an unused substitute in the 2012 FA Trophy final at Wembley Stadium, where York beat Newport County 2–0.
+He was also an unused substitute in the 2012 Conference Premier play-off final, as York came from behind to beat Luton Town 2–1, again at Wembley.
 Musselwhite left York on 4 March 2013, two days after Gary Mills was dismissed as manager.

 Musselwhite finished 2012–13 as goalkeeping coach at League One club Bury, before taking the same position at one of his former clubs, newly relegated League Two club Scunthorpe United, in June 2013.
 He took over as caretaker manager at Scunthorpe alongside Tony McMahon on 1 November 2021 after Neil Cox was dismissed as manager with the team bottom of the table 15 matches into the 2021–22 League Two season.
 Keith Hill was appointed as manager four days later.

 Personal life

 Musselwhite married Caroline and had a son, Ronan, a junior doctor who was found dead at the age of 23 on 8 January 2020 after struggling with depression.
-Another son, Ryan Musselwhite, played as a goalkeeper for a number of non-League teams.
+Another son, Ryan Musselwhite, played as a goalkeeper for several non-League teams.